 If additional resources or funding are needed to complete Program work, a request for additional necessary resources and funding shall be submitted to COR3, FEMA, and PRDOH for analysis and approval.
 Change orders may include, but are not limited to, explanations of type of work and scope to be added or deleted from the contract, the additional time (if any) required for the work, a justification for why the work is necessary, and evidence of any conditions identified that resulted in the request.
-Change order requests with justification for the need for additional resources must be submitted for evaluation and approval to all agencies.
-Furthermore, if a project has any scope changes beyond what was approved in the PW, FEMA must approve the change and issue an updated version of the PW in question.
-HUD environmental compliance documentation may need to be completed and submitted to HUD for approval.
+However, if a project has any scope changes beyond what was approved in the PW, FEMA must approve the change and issue an updated version of the PW in question.
+Environmental compliance documentation may need to be updated and submitted to HUD for approval.
 If additional work is anticipated, the Subrecipient should seek guidance from PRDOH immediately.

 PRDOH will evaluate all change order requests to determine whether additional resources are necessary and reasonable in order to complete the project.
 Without prior authorization, any work performed outside of the approved scope of work by means of a change order and incorporated in the approved PW cannot be reimbursable under CDBG-DR Energy and is performed at risk.
-PRDOH vendors shall be responsible for all costs incurred due to activities performed beyond the approved scope of work or beyond the approved resource level without prior authorization by PRDOH through a duly authorized change order.
+The Subrecipient shall be responsible for all costs incurred due to activities performed beyond the approved scope of work or beyond the approved resource level without prior authorization by PRDOH through a duly authorized change order.